 Rice cultivation, fishing and hunting can be seen in baD.abeluna near barddhamAna.
 Paddy rice charcoal is found at mahiSadala, radio carbon dates it to 1380–855 B.C.

 The Chalcolithic period in Bengal was probably around 1300–1200 B.C., as exemplified by radio carbon dates from mahiSAdala.
 Where exactly the use of metal working originated is a matter of some debate, but there seems to be evidence of copper hoard sites all across the gangetic basin connected with pottery types found in atraJjikhera and hastinApura, and unrelated to the bronze styles found in other parts of Asia.
-It is likely that the origin of these is the large and important chalcolithic civilization in West India, the sarasvati-sindhu civilization (also called the Indus civilization or the Mohenjodaro-Harappa civilization), which started on its final descent around 1750 BC, just a few hundred years before.
+It is likely that the origin of these is the large and important chalcolithic civilization in West India, the sarasvati-sindhu civilization (also called the Indus civilization or the Mohenjodaro-Harappa civilization, and possibly the Meluhha of Sumerian inscriptions), which started on its final descent around 1750 BC, just a few hundred years before.
 The neolithic tools in chotonagpur area are often found on the top layer and include polished and unpolished celts, small arrowheads with leaf-shaped or chisel-edged patterns, cores, flakes, stone beads, chisels, adzes, and axeheads.
 Iron probably did not arrive till about 700 B.C (mahiSAdala carbon date), and marked the beginning of proto-history.

 During the chalcolithic period, occupation seems to move away from bIrabhuma and more towards middle and south and moves east.
 This is associated with the black-red pottery found in medinipura-bÃkuD.A-puruliA.
 Northern bIrbhuma is deserted in the iron age: southern continues till the historic period that begins 300/200 B.C.
 (N. Bengal:mahAsthAnagaDh.a occupied from before 350 BC and the later puNDravarddhana, bIrbhuma:koTAlapura, medinipura:tAmralipta=tamluka, 24 pargaNA:candraketugADh.a, murshidAbAda: ciruci; E. Bengal: crushed pottery/brick road and citadel at wari and vaTeshvar).
 The archaelogy of the eastern parts (not only from this ancient period) is surveyed with more details at the banglapedia site.